darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 It is possible to create [multiple instances](../darkroom/processing-modules/multiple-instances.md) of many processing modules.
 In this scenario it is not always obvious which instance should be controlled by keyboard shortcut operations.

-See [preferences > miscellaneous](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of a processing module are present.
+Some additional settings are provided in [preferences > miscellaneous](./miscellaneous.md) to control how keyboard shortcuts are handled when multiple instances of a processing module are present.

 ## utility modules

-Shortcut actions for the [utility modules](../module-reference/utility-modules/_index.md).
-These are modules that are not used for image processing and may appear on any panel.
+Shortcut actions in this category apply to [utility modules](../module-reference/utility-modules/_index.md).
+These modules are not used for image processing and may appear in any view.
 Some utility modules can be used in multiple views.

 As with processing modules, some shortcut actions are provided by default for each module: